jitsi/skynet/docs/monitoring.md

 Skynet exposes a Prometheus `/metrics` endpoint on port `8001`.

-The metrics endpoint can be disabled by setting the `ENABLE_MONITORING` env var to `false`.
+The metrics endpoint can be disabled by setting the `ENABLE_METRICS` env var to `false`.

 ## Exposed metrics